Twitter to interview Elon Musk, known for combative testimony

 Testifying in past legal battles, the world's richest person has called opposing attorneys "reprehensible," questioned their happiness and accused them of "extortion."
 He asked one attorney if he was working on a contingency because the lawyer's client was allegedly behind on child support payments.

 "So probably you're on a contingency or you're taking that kid's money.
 Which is it?"
-Musk said to a lawyer for a whistleblower in a case against Tesla, according to a transcript of the 2020 deposition.
+Musk asked a lawyer for a whistleblower in a case against Tesla, according to a transcript of the 2020 deposition.

 Musk's lawyers will want to keep him focused on answering questions, but that can be a challenge with such a smart and opinionated witness, said James Morsch, a corporate litigator who is not involved in the court battle.

-"I would compare it to trying to hold a tiger by his tail," said Morsch.
+"I would compare it to trying to hold a tiger by his tail," Morsch said.

 In a 2019 deposition in litigation over Tesla's takeover of solar-panel maker SolarCity, Musk refused five times to answer one of the initial questions because of the way it was worded, the transcript shows.